vdmrgv/react-scroll-percentage-hook/README.md

 ## Supported Browsers
-`react-scroll-percentage-hook` aims to support all evergreen browsers and recent mobile browsers for iOS and Android.
+`react-scroll-percentage-hook` does not have a specific API to work with, so it supports all browsers from early versions and will support all evergreen browsers and the latest mobile browsers for iOS and Android.
 IE 9+ is also supported.

 If you find a browser-specific problem, please report it.